I visited the best archaeological sites in Mexico – which pyramids are worth visiting?

 I even wrote both of my BA and my final MA University thesis about the Aztecs, their religion, sacrifices, pyramids and their Gods.
 I loved to learn about the topic and wrote almost 100 pages in around 3 weeks.

-To visit Mexico was one of my biggest dreams.
-Not just because of white sand beaches and light blue sea, tasty food or lovely people who are happy even when they do not own anything.
-I couldn’t wait any more to walk around the Mexican ruins which fill me up with joy and eternal happiness.
+To visit Mexico was one of my biggest dreamsalready since my teenage years.
+Not just because of white sand beaches and turquoise sea water, tasty food or lovely people who are happy even when they do not own anything.
+I simply couldn’t wait any longer to walk around some Mexican ruins which fill me up with joy and eternal happiness.

 Three months of traveling from one place to another were not enough to visit all the ruins in Mexico.
 But I did visit quite a few.
-And then when I returned again and again, I would add a new pyramid to my list.
+And then when I returned again and again to the country, I would explore a new pyramid each time.

 The best archaeological sites in Mexico